 Confronted with a parent/teacher meeting at her son’s elementary school and with the thought that she needed to have something to share, Teresa pulled down a little book from her bookcase and began to read.
 Less than 2 hours later she closed the book, Studies in Christian Education, by E. A. Sutherland, having read the entire thing.
 From that day on, her whole perspective on education changed.
 That was over 20 years ago.
 Since then, Teresa has continued her research of education and has been involved in directly helping families understand their responsibility in training their children for Eternity.

 Young and rebellious, the last thing Kimberly thought she would ever do was devote her life to God’s work.
 Every day was a battle in the homeschool, until God stopped her in her tracks and she finally made that total surrender at the age of 13.
 In 2003 she undertook a 3-year apprenticeship at SonLight Education Ministry, furthering her training in writing, publishing, public speaking, and other educational lines.
 After serving at SonLight for nearly 8 years, God called her to utilize her skills at Uchee Pines Institute.
 Here Kimberly serves on both the Seminar and Education Committees, and manages the Print Shop–publishing abroad the gospel of health to thousands.
-She has dedicated her life to ministry and desires to help others know God’s purpose for their lives.
+As a writer, editor and international speaker she has a passion to see families thrive and young people reach their full potential in Christ.

 Passionate about evangelism, Kristina has been a literature evangelist/instructor, Bible worker, speaker, homeschool mentor, Sabbath school teacher, and youth mentor.
 She was homeschooled through high school, and studied Personal Ministries at Ouachita Hills College.
 Growing up, her hobbies included cooking/baking, exploring in nature, music, and computers.
 Currently, she is putting those hobbies to work!
 She and her husband are “tentmaking” missionaries in an Appalachian community in Eastern Kentucky.
 Kristina opened Kristina’s Kitchen, a bakery, restaurant, and health food store as a mission outpost in their community.
 She also helps her husband, who is a laypastor of two churches in the Kentucky-Tennessee conference.
 In her seminars, she enjoys doing deep Bible study through the world of nature, and never tires of sharing her love for evangelism.